The Worst delays in Western Europe

-This means that Irish patients wait an average of 348 days for new and desperately needed medicines to be publically available.2 In some cases, Irish patients are forced to wait more than 4 years.3
+This means that Irish patients wait an average of 486 days for new and desperately needed medicines to be publicly available.1

 This problem can affect all of us.
-Medicines for MS as well as some of Ireland’s most common conditions, including early breast cancer, lung cancer, heart disease and skin cancer currently face long delays.
+Medicines for MS as well as some of Ireland’s most common conditions, including cancer and cardiovascular disease currently face long delays.2

 |Patients||Doctors||The Irish State|